-The cost depends on the size of the area being treated and the number of treatments required.
+The cost depends on the size of the treatment area and the number of sessions needed.
 It may seem expensive at first, but if you add up the money you spend on bikini waxes, razors, and creams every month, laser hair removal is a good investment.

 For the procedure to be a success, you should to commit to a certain number of sessions, usually 3 to 8, with about 4 weeks between sessions.